alkabil-audio/alkabil.site/DOCUMENTATION.md

 3. **Keep the Prev/Next nav last.** `<nav class="item-pagination" …>` must stay
    the final thing in `<main>`, after **all** release sections.
 4. **Fill in the four parts** of the new section exactly as above — cover, title, blurb, button — so every release has the identical format.
-Each section carries its own `clip-diamond` (or not) and its own `--gd` placements; leave the `--gd` values the same on each release and they'll all lay out identically.
+Since the layout has no positioning values, every copied section lays out identically whatever its content; each carries only its own `clip-diamond` (or not).

 There's no limit — three or four release sections stack the same way.
 (In-page
 reminder: there's a comment on the release section in each artist's HTML.)